West Ouachita High School: History

 increase to the present enrollment of 1152 students.
 Because of this increased enrollment, there was a need for more classrooms.
 Consequently, the Ouachita Parish School Board purchased an additional twenty-one acres of land and authorized an 11.5 million dollar expansion program which began in the summer of 2002 and was completed in the spring of 2003.
 This expansion included ten classrooms, an expanded main office area, an auditorium, a new room and practice area for its award-winning band, and a new athletic field house.
 In addition, the former athletic facilities were remodeled for the schools award-winning NJROTC and the old band room was remodeled for the expanding choir.

 In 2009, the school expanded to include an Agricultural center and green house, and again in 2010, when a new turf football field was laid.
 Also, in 2011 the school added a new conference room.

 In 2015, the school made plans to expand the campus again.
 This expansion includes a new 2-story state of the art gymnasium, 6 new tennis courts, and 2 new parking lots; all to accommodate the school's growing population.
 Completion is expected in 2017.

 Athletics

 West Ouachita High athletics competes in the LHSAA.

 Championships

 In 2005, the Chiefs baseball team won the LHSAA 4A State Championship, defeating Northwood High School 11-3.

-The Chiefs also hold 3 individual track and field State Championships.
+The Chiefs also hold 5 individual track and field State Championships.
 Of these were Jacob Heckford, winning the 4A Boys 800m run in 2009.
 In 2014, Andre Johnson, David Lee, Terrell Russell, and Gabriel Tumey took home the 4A Boys 1600m relay with a winning time of 3:21.87.
 In 2016, Corbin Wiley won the 4A Boys State Championship in the Javelin Throw.
+In 2026, Madison Boyd captured the Class 4A state title in the girls’ 300-meter hurdles, while Jack Kelley earned the Class 4A state championship in the boys’ 3200-meter run.